Python 2.6.8 has been replaced by a newer security-fix source-only release. Please download Python 2.6.9 instead.

 The last binary release of Python 2.6 was 2.6.6.

 Python 2.6 is now in security-fix-only mode; no new features are being added, and no new bug fix releases are planned.
 We intend to provide source-only security fixes for the Python 2.6 series until October 2013 (five years after the 2.6 final release).
 For ongoing maintenance releases, please see the Python 2.7 series.
 The NEWS file lists every change in each alpha, beta, and release candidate of Python 2.6.

 Help fund Python and its community by donating to the Python Software Foundation.

-This is a testing release; we currently support these formats:
+This is a final release; we currently support these formats:

 MD5 checksums and sizes of the released files:

 Developers on Ubuntu 11.04 (Natty Narwhal) or later may experience problems when building Python 2.6 from source, due to the adoption of multiarch support.
 See issue 9762 for additional details and workarounds.
 The version of Python 2.6 in Ubuntu itself has been appropriately patched, so the Ubuntu source package should build just fine.